A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Privacy Requirements Taxonomy Development

-For example, a statement in ISO/IEC 29100, ``... allow a PII principal to withdraw consent easily and free of charge ...'', derives a requirement \textit{\textbf{ALLOW} a PII principal to withdraw consent easily and free of charge}.
-A statement in GDPR, ``... the controller shall ... provide the data subjects with ... the existence of the right to withdraw consent at any time ...'' gives a requirement \textit{\textbf{PROVIDE} the existence of the right to withdraw consent at any time}.
-Both of these requirements are classified into the lawfulness, fairness and transparency category since they are related to the data subjects' right to give consent for their personal data processing.
-They can be considered the same requirement since both of them are concerned with the right to withdraw consent.
-Hence, we merge them into a single requirement: \textit{\textbf{ALLOW} the data subjects to withdraw consent at any time without cost (R6)}.
+The following example demonstrates the requirements merging step.
+A statement in ISO/IEC 29100, ``... allow a PII principal to withdraw consent easily and free of charge ...'', derives a requirement \textit{\textbf{ALLOW} a PII principal to withdraw consent}.
+A statement in GDPR, ``... the controller shall ... provide the data subjects with ... the existence of the right to withdraw consent at any time ...'' gives a requirement \textit{\textbf{PROVIDE} the existence of the right to withdraw consent}.
+A statement in Thailand PDPA, ``The data subject may withdraw his or her consent at any time.'', gives a requirement \textit{\textbf{ALLOW} the data subject to withdraw his or her consent.} The goal of these three requirements is to let the PII principal/data subject withdraw consent, and the affected parties are PII principal and data subject.
+It is noted that we use the terms from GDPR for roles in our requirements (i.e. data subject, data controller, data processor and third parties).
+We therefore list them as similar requirements.
+The requirements have different actions (i.e. ALLOW and PROVIDE), we then use \emph{ALLOW} as the final action as these requirements are about data user's ability to withdraw consent.
+We acquire \textit{withdraw consent} as a common target result.
+Finally, we merge these three requirements into a single requirement: \textit{\textbf{ALLOW} the data subjects to withdraw consent (R6)}.

+The duplicate requirements are the requirements that have the exact actions, involved/affected parties and target results.
+We represent these requirements as one requirement in the taxonomy.
+For example, we identify two exact requirements in the identification process, \emph{PROVIDE the data subject the categories of personal data concerned} in GDPR Art.
+14(b) and 15(b).
+We retain one requirement (i.e. R42) in the taxonomy.

+Requirements are inconsistent when they appear to contradict each other in performing the same actions.
+The following example demonstrates the consistency between the requirements in ISO/IEC 29100 and GDPR.
+We identify the requirements from ISO/IEC 29100 and GDPR as ``COLLECT only necessary PII for specific purposes'' and ``COLLECT the personal data as necessary for specific purposes'', respectively.
+Both requirements yield that the personal data must be collected as necessary for specific purposes.
+They are presented in both GDPR and ISO/IEC 29100.
+The requirements are therefore consistent, and merged as R41 COLLECT the personal data as necessary for specific purposes.

+The following example is made up for the purpose of explanation to demonstrate the inconsistency between requirements.
+Assuming a statement states ``Any personal data can be freely collected without specifying a specific purpose for collection'', we have derived the requirement as ``COLLECT any personal data without a specific purpose''.
+This requirement would contradict with requirement R41 discussed above since the former does not require a specific purpose provided, while the latter does.